 Label: A label is the training objective in supervised machine learning.

-ML Model Accuracy Information: Represent a performance measure of a ML Model provided by an NWDAF containing MTLF, which includes accuracy value of the ML Model and optionally the corresponding number of samples.
+ML Model Accuracy Information: Represent a performance measure of a ML Model provided by an NWDAF containing MTLF, which includes accuracy value or loss value and its compute method of the ML Model and optionally the corresponding number of samples.
 The accuracy value is computed as the number of correct predictions divided by the total number of predictions.
+The loss value is computed by taking the differences between actual values and predicted values of continuous continuous analytics output calculated by the model.
+Please refer clause 5C.1 for more information.

 Vertical Federated Learning (VFL): A federated learning technique without exchanging/sharing local data set, wherein the local data set in different VFL Participant for local model training have different feature spaces for the same samples (e.g. UE IDs).